 Fennel is a beautiful herb to have in the garden.
-Feathery and fern-like, it adds both color (the variety Bonnie carries is a striking reddish-bronze) and texture to your plantings.
+Feathery and fern-like, it adds both color and texture to your plantings.
 It also boasts a strong, licorice-like flavor.
 Fennel is a tender perennial, which means the plant may make it through the winter in warm areas, but is sensitive to cold.
 Most gardeners grow fennel as an annual.

 Soil, Planting, and Care

 Fennel prefers soil that is fertile and drains well.
-Before planting, enrich the soil by mixing in compost or other organic matter.
+Before planting, enrich your existing soil by mixing in compost or Miracle-Gro® Garden Soil for Vegetables & Herbs.
 Fennel is a sun-loving plant, so plant it where it will receive at least 6 hours of direct sun.

 Plant fennel after the last spring frost.
 This plant can tolerate light frosts, but needs protection when young.
 Use a frost cloth to cover.
 When planting, space fennel seedlings from 4 to 12 inches apart, depending on variety.
 (Check the plant tag for more information.)

 Be sure to keep soil consistently moist.
 Water regularly, giving plants at least an inch of water per week (more in hot weather).
 Stick your finger into the soil to check moisture; if the top inch is dry, it’s time to water.

 Regularly throughout the growing season, give your fennel a boost of nutrition with a liquid plant food such as Miracle-Gro® LiquaFeed® Tomato, Fruits & Vegetables Plant Food.
 Continue to feed every 1 to 2 weeks, following label directions.

 Once blooms begin to appear, you can either pinch them to prevent the plant from going to seed, or just go ahead and let it flower, to attract beneficial insects